마사지

 The Effects of Aging on the Skin

-As you age, the structure of your skin undergoes a series of changes.
-Understanding these changes can help you better care for your skin and address any concerns you may have.
-The skin is made up of three main layers: the epidermis, the dermis, and the subcutaneous tissue.
+As you age, the structure of your skin undergoes changes that require greater understanding to effectively care for it and address any concerns it might bring up.
+Your skin consists of three main layers – epidermis, dermis, and subcutaneous tissues.

 Epidermis

-The epidermis is the outermost layer of the skin, and it serves as a protective barrier against the external environment.
-As you age, the epidermis becomes thinner, making your skin more vulnerable to damage and moisture loss.
-Additionally, the turnover of skin cells slows down, leading to a buildup of dead skin cells on the surface of your skin.
+The epidermis serves as the outermost layer of skin and acts as a protective shield from environmental factors, but as you age, this layer becomes thinner, making your skin vulnerable to damage and moisture loss as cell turnover slows.
+Also leading to the accumulation of dead skin cells lining its surface,e resulting in accumulation.

 Dermis

-Beneath the epidermis lies the dermis, which contains important structural components of the skin, including collagen and elastic fibers.
-Collagen provides strength and firmness to the skin, while elastic fibers allow your skin to snap back into place when stretched.
-Unfortunately, with age, the degradation of collagen and elastic fibers accelerates, leading to a loss of skin elasticity and the formation of wrinkles.
+Beneath the epidermis lies the dermis, which contains important structural components of your skin, including collagen and elastic fibers that give strength to firm up skin, while elastic fibers allow your skin to spring back when stretched.
+Unfortunately, as we age, the degradation of both components accelerates, leading to loss of elasticity in skin tissues as well as wrinkle formation.

 Subcutaneous Tissue